 Concert Career Pathways

-Our Concert Career Pathways (CCP) Education Program seeks to remove the barriers of entry into the music business for underserved communities.
+Now in its 8th Cohort, Concert Career Pathways (CCP) Education Program seeks to remove the barriers of entry into the music business for young people from underserved communities.
 We teach young people ages 17 to 25 the technical, creative, and business aspects of concert and event promotion.

-Concert Career Pathways program participants (Interns and Mentees) have the opportunity to learn best practices in production management, event coordination, stagehand, floor staff, live sound engineering, lighting design, event budgeting, box office operations, marketing, social media promotion, booking and more.
+Concert Career Pathways program participants have the opportunity to learn best practices in production management, event coordination, stagehand, floor staff, live sound engineering, lighting design, event budgeting, box office operations, marketing, social media promotion, booking and more.

 This free nine-month experiential workforce development program develops critical and creative thinking skills necessary to become successful in the 21st-century workplace, providing opportunities that both empower young people and strengthen the local economy.